Eastern Europe: Interwar period (1919–1939)

-A major result of the First World War was the breakup of the Russian, Austro-Hungarian, and Ottoman empires, as well as partial losses to the German Empire.
+A major result of World War I was the breakup of the Russian, Austro-Hungarian, and Ottoman Empires, as well as partial losses to the German Empire.
 A surge of ethnic nationalism created a series of new states in Eastern Europe, validated by the Versailles Treaty of 1919.
-Poland was reconstituted after the partitions of the 1790s had divided it between Germany, Austria, and Russia.
-New countries included Finland, Estonia, Latvia, Lithuania, Ukraine (which was soon absorbed by the Soviet Union), Czechoslovakia, and Yugoslavia.
+Poland was reconstituted after the partitions of the 1790s had divided it between Prussia, Austria, and Russia.
+New or renewed countries included Finland, Estonia, Latvia, Lithuania, Ukraine (which was soon absorbed by the Soviet Union), Czechoslovakia and Yugoslavia.
 Austria and Hungary had much-reduced boundaries.
 The new states included sizeable ethnic minorities, which were to be protected according to the League of Nations minority protection regime.
 Throughout Eastern Europe, ethnic Germans constituted by far the largest single ethnic minority.
-In some areas, as in the Sudetenland, regions of Poland, and in parts of Slovenia, German speakers constituted the local majority, creating upheaval regarding demands of self-determination.
+In some areas, as in the Sudetenland, regions of Poland and parts of Slovenia, German-speakers constituted the local majority, which created conflict regarding demands of self-determination.

-Romania, Bulgaria, and Albania likewise were independent.
+Romania, Bulgaria and Albania likewise were independent.
 Many of the countries were still largely rural, with little industry and only a few urban centres.
-Nationalism was the dominant force but most of the countries had ethnic or religious minorities who felt threatened by majority elements.
-Nearly all became democratic in the 1920s, but all of them (except Czechoslovakia and Finland) gave up democracy during the depression years of the 1930s, in favor of autocratic, strong-man or single-party states.
-The new states were unable to form stable military alliances, and one by one were too weak to stand up against Nazi Germany or the Soviet Union, which took them over between 1938 and 1945.
+Nationalism was the dominant force, but most of the countries had ethnic or religious minorities, which felt threatened by majority elements.
+Nearly all became democratic in the 1920s, but all of them (except Czechoslovakia and Finland) gave up democracy during the depression years of the 1930s in favour of autocratic, strong-man or single-party states.
+The new states were unable to form stable military alliances and one by one were too weak to stand up against Nazi Germany or the Soviet Union, which took them over between 1938 and 1945.